ziro7/Forward/README.md

 - Unittests

 ToDo:
+- Add complex form validation
-Add Areas - add a new section with puzzles
+- Add Areas - add a new section with puzzles with an controller and add to blazor frontend
-Add Authorization
+- Add Authorization - both blazor and api. (bearer token maybe)
-Add complex form validation
-Add integration test and test on API controller.
+- Add integration test and test on API controller. xUnit - Moq
+- Add tips and tricks items
+- microservices and container